redox-os/rfcs/text/0000-setattr.md

 # Alternatives
 [alternatives]: #alternatives

-Use the Linux system calls.
+1. Use the Linux system calls.

+2. Use Plan 9 style paths, which treat configurable entities as a directory with a collection of read/write files that represent settings and control.

 # Unresolved questions
 [unresolved]: #unresolved-questions